 Your Inpatient Stay

 When you choose Cary Medical Center for your healthcare needs, you can rest easier knowing that we are a team of highly skilled professionals fully committed to providing you personalized, compassionate care while using the latest medical technologies and techniques.
 We constantly strive to exceed our patients’ expectations and take great pride in being able to deliver exceptionally high quality care.
 To help make your hospital experience as positive as possible, and to alleviate the anxiety and fear often felt by those needing inpatient care, we encourage you to review the information below.
-Please feel free to contact us with any additional questions about your inpatient stay by calling our Patient Advocate at 498-1380.
+Please feel free to contact us with any additional questions about your inpatient stay by calling our Social Services department at 498-1215.

 What To Bring

 Personal Items – You are welcome to bring personal items with you to the hospital including your own toothbrush, comb, slippers, or robe.
 Your nurse can provide these items if you were not able to bring your own.
 For the safety of our patients and staff, please do not bring items from home that require electricity, such as curling irons or hair dryers.
 If you need these items, please speak with your nurse.

 Medications – Please bring your medications with you in their original bottles, including all prescriptions, over-the-counter medicines that you take regularly, and supplements.
 This will help us to provide better care and reduce the risk of medication errors or drug interactions.
 For information about our medication dispensing system, click here.

 Valuables – We strongly urge you to leave your money, jewelry, important papers, and other valuables at home.
 If any of these items must be brought with you, please arrange with the Admissions staff to have these items placed in the hospital safe until you are discharged.
 You may want to keep a small amount of cash ($1 – $5) with you for items such as newspapers.
 If you have an emergency admission, we will give your valuable items to a family member, or keep them in the hospital safe until you can make other arrangements.